alefore/weblog/mentor.md

 write down a list of three to five general questions that you would like to discuss.
-This list of topics helps everybody understand what type of mentorship we're looking for.
+This list of topics helps everybody understand the type of mentorship we're looking for.

 ### Finding a good mentor

-Once you've written your list of questions, email your manager or tech-lead and ask them to help you find someone who may be able to help you work through those topics.
+Email your list of questions,
+to manager or tech-lead and ask them to help you find someone to mentor you on these topics.

+Make it explicit:
-You may want to make it explicit that you're not asking *them* to be your mentor
+you're not asking your manager or tech-lead to be your mentor.
-(since you're already discussing things with them anyway), but, instead, to help you find a third-party who may be a good match.
+You're already discussing things with them anyway.
+Instead, you're asking them to help you find a third-party who may fit your themes.

 ### Mentors for your teammates

+Senior team leaders,
-If you are a senior leader in a team, whether in a tech-lead or manager role, you should volunteer explicitly to help your teammates find good mentors.
+whether in tech-lead or manager roles, should volunteer explicitly to help others find mentors.

-I do this every year or two:
+Every year or two
-I take ~five minutes in our team meeting
+I take ~ten minutes in our team meeting to:
-to:

 1. Relate how much having a mentor has helped me.
-2. Explain why I think everybody should have a mentor
+2. Explain why everybody should consider having a mentor
-3. Offer that anyone who wants to have a mentor can simply shoot me an email and I'll do my best to find a good match.
+3. Offer that anyone interested can simply email me and I'll do my best to find a good match.

-People often take advantage of this offer.
+When people take me up on this offer,
+I ask them for the list of questions to help the search.
+I forward their questions
-I ask them to write a list of questions, which I then forward to other senior people in my network, asking them if they can think of a good match.
+–along with context about the applicant– to other senior engineers in my network, asking them if they can think of a good match in their organization.

-## Structure
+## Structuring your mentorship

 My advice for structuring a good mentorship: